 - High yield bank interest

-A checking account won’t like offer any substantial interest rates since the expectation is that you will use the account a lot anyway.
+A checking account typically does not offer any substantial interest rates since the expectation is that you will be using the account a lot.
 However, savings accounts are a completely different story.
 Your money is expected to be there with very little activity, so a bank should compensate you for allowing them to hold the funds hostage.
 You want a bank with interest rates at least 0.5%.
 That means for every $1000 you’ll earn $0.50.
 I know, it sucks, big time, but with the low interests we have currently 0.5% is actually respectable compared to 0.01% the national average.

 Some people feel more comfortable banking online, while others prefer in-person support.
 If you’re someone who likes having the option to talk to someone in person, then look for an account that offers that type of support.
 On the other hand, if you’re comfortable banking online or through an app, then an online-only bank might be a good option for you.